julienduroure/ExtraGroups/README.md

 # How to report bugs

-You can report bugs on [http://github.com/julienduroure/extragroups](http://github.com/julienduroure/extragroups) or on [http://julienduroure.com](http://julienduroure.com).
+You can report bugs on [http://github.com/julienduroure/extragroups](http://github.com/julienduroure/ExtraGroups).

 # Version History